ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 ## Transforming user-input into shaders

 WebGL Shaders are pieces of code written in a language called GLSL.
 Unlike Javascript code running on this webpage, they run on the GPU.
-In WebGL applications, they start out as strings in Javascript and are passed to the GPU after you call the WebGL function `gl.shaderSource` and pass it the shader code.
+In WebGL applications, the source code of a shader starts out as a string in Javascript.
+It's passed to the GPU after you call the WebGL function `gl.shaderSource` with the source code as an argument.

 Passing a new shader to WebGL is surprisingly fast.
 You can do it in the time between two frames of your computer screen being renderered.
 There are <a href="https://bugs.chromium.org/p/chromium/issues/detail?id=113009" target="_blank">some exceptions to this (particularly on Windows)</a> but that hasn't been a problem for me in practice.